All Credit Cards

 The earn structure targets the two biggest spending categories for Canadian families:

-• 2% cash back on gas and daily transit (up to $25,000/year)
+• 2% cash back on gas, EV charging, daily transit, and food delivery (up to $25,000/year)

 • 1% cash back on all other purchases (no cap)